gaissmai/bart/README.md

     // external lock mechanism or the various ...Persist functions must be used
     // which return a modified routing table by leaving the original unchanged

-    // A Table must not be copied by value, see Table.Clone.
+    // A Table must not be copied by value.

   func (t *Table[V]) Contains(ip netip.Addr) bool
   func (t *Table[V]) Lookup(ip netip.Addr) (val V, ok bool)